burningion/fastapi-openid-connect-playground/README.md

 ## Generating Secrets for Doppler

-The two expected, named secrets are `JWT_SECRET_KEY` and `EXAMPLE_USER_HASHED_PASSWORD`.
+The `JWT_SECRET_KEY` and `EXAMPLE_USER_HASHED_PASSWORD` are two expected secrets.

 This repo by default expects your Doppler project to be named `fastapi-openid-connect-playground`, and your environment to be called `dev`.
 You can change this in the `.gitpod.yaml`, if you search for `doppler run`, where our environment variables stored on Doppler get loaded.

 To generate a `JWT_SECRET_KEY` run: